-Summer is fast approaching and the weather is ripe for some outdoor cooking, and I’m sure before the Fall, you would have hosted or went to about a half dozen of these.
+Summer is fast approaching and the weather is ripe for some outdoor cooking, and I’m sure before the Fall, you would have hosted or went to about a half dozen cookouts (barbecues).
 I’m also sure you will have plenty of stories to share from which drunk uncle acted up, who flipped the table over in spades, who ‘put their foot’ in the BBQ chicken, down to who dressed scantily clad.
 However there’s rules and levels to attending BBQ’s.
-So allow me to share some if you please.
+So allow me to share some tips if you please to help you avoid being a bigger jerk than the chicken.

 In short, I understand money can be tight, but I don’t care if you only bring a bag of ice.
 Walking in empty belly and open handed, and walking out full belly and hands filled is not cool.